cpaxton/costar_stack/README.md

 Note that there is only one foreground and one background class, so the foreground data consists of all foreground data.

+#### Feature scales

+CSHOT features work on a scale defined at training time.
+This must be kept constant from training through to the runtime of your algorithm.
+Scale is very important because if it is too small it will see part of an object and not get information about larger scales, and if it is too large it will it will run slower and it won't get useful information about the boundaries of objects.

 #### Numbering classes